tigera-solutions/cc-aks-shift-left-workshop/modules/module-8-encryption.md

 ## Installing WireGuard

 Before enabling end-to-end encryption with Calico, you must first install WireGuard.
-Please refer to the instructions available here for your OS: https://www.wireguard.com/install/
+Please refer to the instructions available here for your OS: [Wireguard Installation]<https://www.wireguard.com/install/>

 Before enabling the encryption feature, test to ensure that the wireguard module is loaded on each of the 2 worker nodes: